Progress

 comfortably before you support your ankle on the upper side of it.

-12 When you support your ankle on the upper side of your opposite leg
+8 When you support your ankle on the upper side of your opposite leg,

 don’t support the knee of that leg on the rug or mat beneath your body.

-your body the muscles inside the fold of that leg will exert effort
+The muscles inside the fold of that leg will

-uncontrollably and pull your ankle toward your body and your knee or hip of
+exert effort uncontrollably and pull your ankle toward your body and your knee

-that leg will move out of joint and sprain.
+or hip of that leg will move out of joint and sprain.
+Your legs will be safe from injury when you

-13 Before lift your ankle with your hands to support it on your opposite
+9 Before you lift your ankle with your hands to support it on your

-Curve or lean your body forward as far as you need to support as much of
+Curve or lean forward as far as you need to press the ends of your shins

-Then curve or lean your body toward the side as far as you need
+Then curve or lean toward the side as far as you need to press

-to press the end of your shin at your knee downward more firmly on the partly
+the end of your shin at your knee downward more firmly on the partly upturned

 Then lift your ankle with your hands rotating it slightly the upper side